zbauer91/zbauer91.github.io/_posts/2018-02-24-recursing-my-way-into-elixir.markdown

 ---
 layout: post
-title:  "Recursing my way into Elixir"
+title:  "Recursing My Way into Elixir"
 subtitle: "How I learned to stop worrying and love permanent state"
 date:   2018-02-24 17:00:00 -0500
 categories: learning new_language elixir